tyconsulting/blog.tyang.github.io/_posts/2018-09-18-my-views-on-the-native-source-control-option-in-azure-automation.md

 ---
 Few weeks ago, I saw a two separate discussions in different closed community channels regarding to the Source Control option in Azure Automation accounts, more specifically – when will the support for VSTS become available.

-In the Azure Portal, it has been showing “coming soon”.
+In the Azure Portal, it has been showing "coming soon".

 <a href="https://blog.tyang.org/wp-content/uploads/2018/09/image-27.png"><img style="display: inline; background-image: none;" title="image" src="https://blog.tyang.org/wp-content/uploads/2018/09/image_thumb-27.png" alt="image" width="673" height="319" border="0" /></a>

-According to <a href="https://en.wikipedia.org/wiki/Microsoft_Visual_Studio#Azure_DevOps">Wikipedia</a>, “Visual Studio Online” has been renamed to Visual Studio Team Services (VSTS) in November 2015:
+According to <a href="https://en.wikipedia.org/wiki/Microsoft_Visual_Studio#Azure_DevOps">Wikipedia</a>, "Visual Studio Online" has been renamed to Visual Studio Team Services (VSTS) in November 2015:
 <blockquote>On 13 November 2013, Microsoft announced the release of a software as a service offering of Visual Studio on Microsoft Azure platform; at the time, Microsoft called it Visual Studio Online.
 Previously announced as Team Foundation Services, it expands over Team Foundation Server by making it available on the Internet and implementing a rolling release model.[179][180]Customers could use Azure portal to subscribe to Visual Studio Online.
 Subscribers receive a hosted Git-compatible version control system, a load-testing service, a telemetry service and an in-browser code editor codenamed "Monaco". <span style="background-color: #ffff00;">During the Connect(); 2015 developer event on 18 November 2015, Microsoft announced that the service was rebranded as "Visual Studio Team Services (VSTS)".</span> On 10 September 2018, Microsoft announced another rebranding of the service, this time to "Azure DevOps".</blockquote>
 This feature has been in the backlog for few years, nothing had been done, not even keeping up with the name changes.
 I guess since Ignite is only few days away, as always, we see many new capabilities been released in Ignite every year, when I checked again today, Microsoft has just released an update to this feature.
 This wasn’t there when I started writing this blog post few days ago: